Skip to main content

 The MSc Physiotherapy (Pre-Registration) is an accelerated pre-registration programme for students with a relevant primary degree in a subject other than physiotherapy.
 The programme uses the learning and teaching methods that best supports students to develop the knowledge, skills and professional attributes commensurate with physiotherapy practice.

-The aim of the MSc Physiotherapy (Pre-Registration) is to provide each student with an excellent educational experience both in the academic and clinical environments.
+The aim of the MSc Physiotherapy (Pre-Registration) is to provide each student with an excellent educational experience both in the academic and clinical environments and to prepare graduates for registration with Coru – the statutory body that registers and regulates health and social care professionals in Ireland.

 Course Content

 The course content will be delivered in modules of between 5-30 credits.
-Students enroll in modules to the value of 60 ECTS credits per annum, over a period of two calendar years.
-There will be three semesters per calendar year.
-All modules will be compulsory.
+Students enrol in modules to the value of 60 ECTS credits per annum, over a period of two calendar years, each year comprising of three semesters.
+All modules are compulsory.

 Year One (60 credits)